Robert M. Bernstein, M.D. and William R. Rassman, M.D.

 A New Suture

 At the American Academy of Dermatology Annual Meeting in 1997, Johnson and Johnson introduced a new absorbable suture called Monocryl.
 The suture, made of Poliglecaprone 25, a synthetic, monofilament suture was touted as being easy to tie, very strong and preserving most of its tensile strength for up to three weeks post-op.
-Most importantly, it was broken down by hydrolysis rather than needing an active inflammatory response of the body to degrade the suture.
+Most importantly, it was broken down by hydrolysis rather than needing an active inflammatory response of the body to degrade the suture. ((Bezwada RS, Jamiolkowski DD, Lee I-Y, et al: Monocryl suture, a new ultra-pliable absorbable monofilament suture.
+Biomaterials 1995; 16: 1141-48.))
 This seemed to be the answer to our problem.

 We started using 3-0 Monocryl in a running stitch, placing it relatively close to the wound edge.
 We quickly learned that 4-0 and even 5-0 was sufficiently strong to hold the entire wound together.
 With the finer sutures we could place the stitches as close to the wound edge as 1.5 mm and still obtain a secure closure.
 One of the tricks we learned was that advancing the suture on the surface rather than under skin (as surgeons traditionally did) had two advantages.
 It minimized the amount of suture that crisscrossed the follicles under the skin and allowed the clipped hair at the edge of the wound (that the suture did cross over on the surface) to keep the sutures from becoming buried too quickly – if at all.
 This new suture and suturing technique soon became our closure of choice.